radiant-rstats/docs/basics/app/compare_props.md

 ### R-functions

-For an overview of related R-functions used by Radiant to evaluate proportions see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-proportions" target="_blank">_Basics > Proportions_</a>
+For an overview of related R-functions used by Radiant to evaluate proportions see <a href = "https://radiant-rstats.github.io/radiant.basics/reference/index.html#section-basics-proportions" target="_blank">_Basics > Proportions_</a>.

+The key function from the `stats` package used in the `compare_props` tool is `prop.test`.